Personal Taxation 2018/19

 Main personal allowances

 - Marriage allowance is the transferable part of the PA and is available only to married couples and civil partners born after 5 April 1935.
-It can be transferred to their spouse or civil partner as long as the recipient is not taxed at more than 20%.
+It can be transferred to their spouse or civil partner as long as the recipient is not a higher or top rate taxpayer.

-- Where trading income exceeds £1,000, that limit (rather than expenses) may be deducted from gross income.
+- Where rent-a-room, trading or property income exceed the relevant limit above, that limit (rather than expenses) may be deducted from gross income.

 Income tax bands

 |Savings rate band||£5,000||£5,000|

 |Higher rate band (HRB)||34,501-150,000||33,501-150,000|

 |Personal Savings Allowance (PSA)|

 - The BRB (Scotland: intermediate rate band) and additional rate threshold are extended by the grossed-up equivalent of personal pension contributions and Gift Aid donations paid by the taxpayer in the tax year, or treated as paid in the tax year.

 - Taxable income usually uses up the rate bands in the following order:

 - G ‘general income’ (employment, pensions, business profits, rent)